MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: Is MFA mandatory for all users or only administrators?

-**Answer**: All users who sign in to any of the [applications](#applications) listed previously are required to complete MFA, regardless of any adminstrator roles that are activated or eligible for them.
+**Answer**: All users who sign in to any of the [applications](#applications) listed previously are required to complete MFA, regardless of any adminstrator roles that are activated or eligible for them, or any [user exclusions](~/identity/conditional-access/howto-conditional-access-policy-all-users-.md#user-exclusions) that are enabled for them.

+**Question**: Will I need to complete MFA if I choose the option to Stay signed in?

+**Answer**: Yes, even if you choose **Stay signed in**, you're required to complete MFA before you can sign in to any these [applications](#applications).

 **Question**: Will the enforcement apply to B2B guest accounts?